infrahq/infra/docs/reference/helm.md

         clientSecret: env:OKTA_CLIENT_SECRET
 ```

-**env** is built-in and does not need to be declared, but if you do want to declare the configuration for it, you could use this to create a custom env handler which base64 encodes the secret:
+**env** is built-in and does not need to be declared.
+If you do want to declare the configuration for the **env**, you could use this to create a custom env handler which base64 encodes the secret:

 ```yaml
 # example values.yaml